Bit-Developer/online-judge-mean/README.md

 A web application for online judge(algorithm questions), built with MEAN stack(MongoDB, Express, Angular and Node.js).

 # Function
-Solve algorithm questions, submit the solution to see if it passes all of test cases.
+This application is used to solve algorithm questions.
+You can submit the solution to see if it passes all the test cases.
 Currently, three languages are supported, java, javascript and python.
 The implemented functions are listed as follows.
 * User Authentication - Based Token, Register, Login, Auto Login, User Profile, Reset Password, etc.
 * User Management - Create, Update, Delete user.